Malting Barley Characteristics

 The malting barley characteristics document identifies gaps and bridges in the current barley malt market and enumerates ideal barley malt attributes.Read More

-A comprehensive look at the 2022 hops and barley harvests.
-Hop acreage declined slightly in the U.S., while the European harvest was the worst in decades.
+A comprehensive look at the 2024 hops and barley harvests.
+Hop acreage declined significantly in the U.S., while climate change is affecting crops around the world.